1949 Michigan State Spartans football team

 After the University of Chicago formally withdrew from the Big Ten Conference in 1946, conference officials began considering other schools to fill the vacancy.
-In December 1948, conference officials voted unanimously to admit Michigan State College, selecting the Spartans over a competing bid from the University of Pittsburgh.
+In December 1948, conference officials voted unanimously to admit Michigan State, selecting the Michigan State over a competing bid from the University of Pittsburgh.
 The decision was certified in May 1949, with Spartans' participation slated to begin in the fall of 1950 with the exception of football where their participation was delayed until 1953.